-Even if the most frequent cause of purpura fulminans in neonates is sepsis, Severe Congenital Protein C Deficiency (SCPCD) can also lead to this disorder, with lesions appearing as early as 2-12 hours after birth.1,2 A rapid protein C test can help physicians diagnose and manage this rare condition, reducing morbidity and saving the lives of infants.2,3
+Even if the most frequent cause of purpura fulminans in neonates is sepsis, Severe Congenital Protein C Deficiency (SCPCD) can also lead to this disorder, with lesions appearing as early as 2-12 hours after birth.1,2 A timely protein C test can help physicians diagnose and manage this rare condition, allowing rapid management that can reduce morbidity and save the lives of infants.2,3

 What is SCPCD?